Causal Judge Evaluation: Calibrated Surrogate Metrics for LLM Systems: Efficient Budget Allocation

 Taking partial derivatives with respect to $n$ and $m$ yields the first-order conditions:

 Equating the expressions for $\lambda$:

 Taking the square root yields the ratio result.
 Substituting into the budget constraint and solving gives the closed-form expressions. \end{proof}

-\paragraph{The OUA Marginal Utility Diagnostic.} The optimality condition implies that resources are allocated efficiently when the marginal variance reduction per dollar is equal across both channels.
-We can express this in terms of the observed OUA Share $\omega = \Var_{\mathrm{cal}}/\Var_{\mathrm{total}}$.
+\paragraph{The Calibration Uncertainty Marginal Utility Diagnostic.} The optimality condition implies that resources are allocated efficiently when the marginal variance reduction per dollar is equal across both channels.
+We can express this in terms of the observed calibration uncertainty share $\omega = \Var_{\mathrm{cal}}/\Var_{\mathrm{total}}$.
 At the optimum, the \textbf{Spend-Balance Rule} holds:

 That is, the variance share from calibration should equal the budget share spent on oracle labels.
 Deviations diagnose inefficiency:

 \begin{itemize}[leftmargin=*,nosep] \item \textbf{Under-labeled (Invest in $m$):} If $\omega > \frac{c_Y m}{c_S n + c_Y m}$, calibration uncertainty dominates relative to its share of the budget. \emph{Action:} Shift budget to acquire more oracle labels. \item \textbf{Over-labeled (Invest in $n$):} If $\omega < \frac{c_Y m}{c_S n + c_Y m}$, evaluation sampling noise dominates. \emph{Action:} Shift budget to evaluate more prompts with the surrogate. \end{itemize}